-All Saints School's religious education program is not just one class each day in religious studies.
-The students have an opportunity to participate in liturgies and other prayerful experiences.
-The preparation and participation in these liturgies is an important part of your child's religious training.
+Students have an opportunity to participate in liturgies and other prayerful experiences.
+The preparation and participation in these liturgies are an important part of your child's religious training.
 Prayer is an important part of each day and is encouraged throughout the day.
 In addition to daily religious lessons that teach the basics of faith, students participate in special projects during liturgical seasons to increase their understanding and love of our Catholic traditions.
 The students participate in Eucharistic Adoration the first Friday of each month.
 We are also very fortunate to have the priests and seminarians visit the classes once a week.
+All students, regardless of faith, are to participate in the religious education program.
+Parents are invited to participate in these liturgies, as they are able.

-Students, except those who are not baptized Catholics or those baptized in non-Catholic faiths, participate in the reception of Sacraments.
+Students, except those who are not baptized Catholics, participate in the reception of Sacraments.
 All children in Grade Two are prepared for the reception of the Sacraments of Reconciliation and First Eucharist.
-Children who are baptized Catholics will receive the Sacraments.
+Students in Grade Eight are prepared for reception of the Sacrament of Confirmation.

-Students are also given opportunities for service in our community by means of the following:
+Students are also given opportunities for service in our community.
+Past activities have included: